Modeling Information Flow with a Multi-Stage Queuing Mode: Numerical Simulations

 We next focus on numerical simulations of the stochastic and corresponding deterministic models with stage-dependent $\sigma_*^{(k)}$.
-For each stage, $\sigma^{(k)}_*$ is generated from an i.i.d. discrete distribution with $\bE[\sigma_*]=5$.
-We then can compare the results of these simulations against those using constant $\sigma_*=5$ presented earlier in Figures \ref{fig:p3} and \ref{fig:p4} of Section \ref{num1}.
+For each stage, $\sigma^{(k)}_*$ is generated from an i.i.d. discrete distribution with $\bE[\sigma_*]=5$. \itc{However, once generated, $\sigma^{(k)}_*$ is kept constant in all Monte-Carlo simulations.} We then can compare the results of these simulations against those using constant $\sigma_*=5$ presented earlier in Figures \ref{fig:p3} and \ref{fig:p4} of Section \ref{num1}.
 Other parameters in the model are identical to those considered in Section \ref{num1}.
 In particular, the input rate is given by \eqref{input1}, and $c=10$.
-We consider two different distributions for the generation of $\sigma_*(k)$.
-The main goal here is to affect the variance of this distribution.
-One realization of $\sigma_*(k)$ is sampled from the distribution
+We consider two different distributions for the generation of $\sigma^{(k)}_*$. \itc{The main goal here is to understand how fluctuations of $\sigma^{(k)}_*$ affect the speed of propagation.} The two samples of $\sigma^{(k)}_*$ are generated from distributions